6808/6808.github.io/labs/lab3.md

 works) are encouraged.
 If you would like to brainstorm about any problems you encounter, we\'d be happy to talk.

+The lab can be completed with either an iPhone or an iPad.
 The lab will consist of three sections.
 First, you will implement a shape recognition algorithm using two-dimensional handwriting on the touch screen as the data source.
-Next, you will develop 3-D motion tracking code using the iPhone\'s sensors, and gain familiarity with the capabilities and limitations of these sensors by playing with the resulting app.
+Next, you will develop 3-D motion tracking code using the iPad (iPhone) sensors, and gain familiarity with the capabilities and limitations of these sensors by playing with the resulting app.
 Finally, you will feed data from your three-dimensional motion tracker into the gesture recognition system of the first section.